-Vacuum erection devices, also called vacuum constriction devices, are another option for men with erectile dysfunction.
+Vacuum erection devices, also called vacuum constriction devices, are another option for men with ED.
 They are available without prescription and have a high success rate, but are cumbersome and may be difficult to use for some men.
 They typically work as follows:

-Lack of spontaneity is this method's major drawback.
+Lack of spontaneity is the major drawback to this method.
 There are few side effects.

-Penile implants are an option for men who cannot take medication or haven’t been helped by less invasive treatments.
-In general, they work well in restoring sexual function, and men are usually satisfied with the results.
+Penile implants are an option for men who cannot take medication or have not been helped by less invasive treatments.
+In general, implants work well in restoring sexual function, and men are usually satisfied with the results.

-Two types of surgical implants are used for the treatment of erectile dysfunction:
+Two types of surgical implants are used for the treatment of ED: